fhiso/legacy-format/data-model.md

 ### SOUR   {#SOUR}

-The initial or original material from which information was obtained.
+Source: the initial or original material from which information was obtained.

 Contexts
 :   .`[HEAD]`.`[SOUR]`